mynamecheff/SecureAndVulnerableWebserver/vuln/vuln.md

 ## SSTI

-The SSTI vulnerability occurred because the person did not check the input in the template he wrote:
+The SSTI vulnerability occurred because it did not check the input.

 ```python
 @app.route("/welcome2/<string:name>")